 CALL FOR PAPERS

 The Program Committee is inviting Extended Abstracts (from 3 to 4 pages) for the IEEE MetroAutomotive 2023 Workshop.

 Interested researchers, academics, practitioners and industry partners are invited to submit extended abstracts for the Workshop.
 Papers that involve joint authorship with students, industry and community partners are encouraged.
 Early career researchers and research students are also encouraged to contribute papers.

 All contributions will be peer-reviewed and acceptance will be based on quality, originality and relevance.
 Accepted papers will be submitted for inclusion into IEEE Xplore Digital Library.

 Extended versions of presented papers are eligible for post publication.

 With a population of 180,000, Modena is a city where you can enjoy the good life, whether it is through beautiful music, fine cuisine, or the high speed of a sports car.
-Ferraris and Maseratis can often be seen gliding down the roads of Modena and its surroundings – this is the area where the two legendary car makers are based.
+Ferrari and Maserati can often be seen gliding down the roads of Modena and its surroundings – this is the area where the two legendary car makers are based.

 After the Second World War, the area was economically depressed and there was very little industry.
-However, within the space of only fifty years, the city and the province are now acclaimed throughout the world for their flourishing and prosperous industrial districts and their cultural events and gastronomy.
+Within the space of only fifty years, the city and the province are now acclaimed throughout the world for their flourishing and prosperous industrial districts and their cultural events and gastronomy.

 Modena is also rich in architectural treasures such as the Ghirlandina Tower, the Cathedral and Piazza Grande, which was added to the World Heritage list by UNESCO in 1997.